 As we conduct our business, we will:

-- Merchandise local, organic, and Fair Trade products prominently when possible, with clearly visible signs and marketing materials designating them as such;
+- Merchandise local and organic products prominently when possible, with clearly visible signs and marketing materials designating them as such.

-- Sell bulk items and offer environmentally friendly packaging options for those items; we will transition to bulk offerings when available and prioritize creating the necessary infrastructure to do so including: filtered water, carbonated water, kombucha, and root beer
+- Sell bulk items and offer environmentally friendly packaging options for those items; we will transition to bulk offerings when available and prioritize creating the necessary infrastructure to support this.

 - Give preference to minimally packaged and sustainably produced products.